-Table 8-11 Sealant is Heating Slowly Step Sealant is Heating Slowly 1 With the material level half or less, open the loading lid and inspect the inside edge of the material tank.
+Table 8-11 Sealant is Heating Slowly Sealant is Heating Slowly With the material level half or less, open the loading lid and inspect the inside edge of the material tank.
 Check if there is a buildup of old, dried out and hardened material along the top half of the material tank.
-2 If this is the case you will need to drain out (use up) the rest of the material inside the tank.
+If this is the case you will need to drain out (use up) the rest of the material inside the tank.
 When the tank is empty, use an air chisel to remove this built up material.
-Remove as much as possible all around the tank including the roof of the material tank.
+Remove as much as possible all around the tank, including the roof of the material tank.
 Remove all the old sealant chunks from the bottom of the material tank.
-This should be done every year or as conditions require.
-3 Check your level of the heat transfer oil, the mark on the dipstick is for 70°F (21.1°C).
-4 Check your records of the last service replacement of the heat transfer oil.
-If it has been longer than 500 hours, or one year, you need to change your oil.
-5 Many of Crafco, Inc. service centers can perform these service steps for you if you cannot.
-Call your local service center to find out if they can.
+This should be done every year or as longer than 500 hours, or one year, you need to change your oil.